-1. Number of fatalities: 555.0
+1. Number of fat

 The target for number of fatalities is same as the goal of SHSP: 555 for 2018.
 This target has been set using the methodology adopted by the safety stakeholders which is the average of five values for 5-year moving averages of 2011 to 2015.
 See the section of "additional comments" for supporting information.